Architecture of Anxiety: Koules and the Limits of Empire in Crete

 During our time developing our ideas Enda got a little too enthusiastic now and again and did some damage to himself, sometimes quite serious damage.

-While trying to stop him from doing further damage and making him see a the sense in caution and care, he gave me the status of his “Guardian Angel” …
+While trying to stop him from doing further damage and making him see the sense in caution and care, he gave me the status of his “Guardian Angel” …

 Popular Posts